13Purp/2DActionPlatformer/README.md

   -Weapon class

-    -The weapon is held by objects implementing the Controller interface and "fires"  Bullets -Weapons follow a target (The mouse cursor in case of Player holding it or a position set by the object holding the weapon)
+    -The weapon is held by objects implementing the Controller interface and "fires"  Bullets -Weapons follow a target (The mouse cursor in case of Player holding it or a position set by the object holding the Weapon)
+    -The display of weapons can be turned off by the class holding them (by calling the displayWeapon method of said Weapon), used to represent a fighting/idle state
     -The switching of bullets is implemented using the Strategy design pattern

   -WorldCache class